Psykotikism/Mutant_Tanks/README.md

  * @error			Invalid client index, client is not in-game, client is dead, or type is 0 or less.
  **/
 native void MT_SetTankType(int tank, int type, bool mode);

 /**
+ * Shoves a special infected toward a certain direction.
+ *
+ * @param special		Client index of the special infected.
+ * @param survivor		Client index of the survivor.
+ * @param direction		Direction of the shove.
+ *
+ * @error			Invalid client index, client is not in-game, or client is dead.
+ **/
+native void MT_ShoveBySurvivor(int special, int survivor, float direction[3]);

+/**
  * Spawns a Tank with the specified Mutant Tank type.